Skip to main content

 The brothers formed a new company, Trebro Manufacturing, Inc. Their hands-on experience, hard work, and continual testing and trials resulted in the introduction of the “AutoStack," the first successful automatic stacking turf harvester, in 2000.

 The AutoStack, and now the AutoStack II, use an automated "Ultra Steer" system to guide the harvester with precision while the operator watches over the other aspects of the harvesting process.
-Trebro explored several different sensor technologies for the steering system before selecting Senix ToughSonic 14 ultrasonic sensors.
+Trebro explored several different sensor technologies for the steering system before selecting Senix ToughSonic-100.14 ultrasonic sensors.

-Senix ultrasonic sensors are mounted on the steering arms of the AutoStacker and AutoStacker II.
+Senix's ultrasonic sensors are mounted on the steering arms of the AutoStacker and AutoStacker II.
 Here, they monitor the harvest line to maintain ¼” steering accuracy.
-The ToughSonic 14 was selected for its tough all-weather construction and ability to communicate rapidly with the Trebro’s electronic control system through an RS-232 interface.
+The ToughSonic-100.14 was selected for its tough, all-weather construction and ability to communicate rapidly with the Trebro’s electronic control system through an RS-232 interface.

 Trebro Manufacturing has sold more than 750 automated harvesters in 22 countries.
 It has employees in the United States, Canada, and the United Kingdom, with parts warehouses in all of these locations plus Europe and Australia.
-And at its heart are the three brothers.
+At its heart are still the three brothers.

 For more information on how Senix can help with your application, contact us at info@senix.com or click here.